Guidelines for Proposing a Designated Emphasis

 - A description of the academic rationale for the designated emphasis, including recent developments in the field, the D.E.’s potential importance to graduate student recruitment and maintaining academic edge at Berkeley, as well as the unique strengths in this field on campus.

-- A list of the participating doctoral programs, that will promote the D.E. option for their majors and whose chairs endorse the D.E.
+- A list of the participating doctoral programs, that will promote the D.E. option for their majors and whose chairs endorse the D.E. (at least two programs are required, three are preferred).

 B. Academic Structure of the Designated Emphasis